lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#contents)

-The bindings in a connector script will depend on the connector and script types.
-There are, however, some common properties available in any connector script that are worth of mentioning.
+The the context provided to a connector script via [bindings](https://docs.groovy-lang.org/latest/html/api/groovy/lang/Binding.html) will depend on the connector type and the script type.

+Some common properties are available in any connector script, and using them might benefit from providing additional details:

+* `configuration`

     * `configuration.propertyBag`

         If you need to keep a global reference accessible in the scripts, you can save it in the `configuration.propertyBag` binding.

         For example, you can populate the `propertyBag` property manually in a script.
 Once set, it can serve as a global variable accessible in the other scripts at runtime.
 For example:

         ```groovy
         configuration.propertyBag.myCustomProperties = new LinkedHashMap()
         configuration.propertyBag.myCustomProperties.add('key': 'value')
         ```

-    You can provide initial content for `propertyBag` in the connector configuration via "configurationProperties.customConfiguration" when you [configure your scripted connector over REST](https://backstage.forgerock.com/docs/idcloud/latest/solution-scripted-rest-connector.html).
+        You can provide the initial content for `propertyBag` in the connector configuration via the "configurationProperties.customConfiguration" key when you [configure your scripted connector over REST](https://backstage.forgerock.com/docs/idcloud/latest/solution-scripted-rest-connector.html).

-    See the [Connector Configuration > Custom (Sensitive) Configuration](#developing-connector-configuration-custom-configuration) for additional details.
+        See the [Connector Configuration > "configurationProperties"](#developing-connector-configuration-configuration-properties) section for additional details.

 ##  <a id="developing-connector-configuration" name="developing-connector-configuration"></a>Connector Configuration

 [Back to Contents](#contents)

-The docs provide general steps of [Configuring connectors over REST](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/configure-connector.html#connector-wiz-REST).
-Configuration properties for the remote connector types available in Identity Cloud can be found under [Connector reference](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/preface.html) > Remote Connectors.
+The docs outline general steps of [Configuring connectors over REST](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/configure-connector.html#connector-wiz-REST).
+Configuration properties for different remote connector types (that are available in Identity Cloud) can be found under [Connector reference](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/preface.html) > Remote Connectors.

-In this section, we will go over some connector configuration settings, using of which may benefit from additional details.
+This section will elaborate on some additional details, not currently presented in the docs.

 ###  <a id="developing-connector-configuration-configuration-properties" name="developing-connector-configuration-configuration-properties"></a>Connector Configuration > "configurationProperties"